Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Conclusion

 \section{Conclusion}

-In this paper, we introduced chemCPA, a model for predicting cellular phenotypes for unseen drug perturbations by encoding the drugs' molecular structures.
-Enabled by the flexible architecture of chemCPA, we evaluated different molecule encoding networks and found that readily available molecule features such as RDKit fingerprints yield competitive results.
+In this paper, we introduced chemCPA, a model for predicting cellular gene expression responses for unseen drug perturbations by encoding the drugs' molecular structures.
+We showed how chemCPA outperforms CPA and scGen on shared tasks, while generalising over existing methods by being applicable to the novel task of generalising to unseen drugs.
 Applied to single-cell data, we demonstrated how pretraining on bulk HTSs improves chemCPA's generalisation performance.
-With new scRNA-seq HTSs, chemCPA can become a powerful aid in the drug screening and drug discovery process.
+This applies even when the gene set of the single-cell dataset differs from the genes of the pretraining bulk RNA HTS dataset.
+We further provided an uncertainty measurement that correlates well with the chemCPA's generalisation ability to unseen drugs.
+Taken all results together, we are confident that chemCPA will benefit from higher-quality scRNA-seq HTSs in the future and can become a powerful aid in the drug screening and drug discovery process.